SoftInstigate/restheart-website/docs/develop/best-practices.md

 }
 ```

-## RESTHeart Platform Security
+## RESTHeart Security

 ### Interact with the HttpServerExchange object

 The helper classes `ByteArrayRequest`, `JsonRequest`, `ByteArrayResponse` and `JsonResponse` are available to make easy interacting the `HttpServerExchange` object.
 As a general rule, always prefer using the helper classes if the functionality you need is available.

 For instance the following code snipped retrieves the request JSON content from the `HttpServerExchange`

 ```java
 HttpServerExchange exchange = ...;